-Here are highlights from Friday’s session of the Senate impeachment trial.
+Here are highlights from the sixth day of the Senate impeachment trial.